Permutation Tests for Infection Graphs: Problem setup

 We define the uncensored conditional 01-Ising model as

-Note that we use the term ``conditional'' because \(k\) of the vertices are known to be in state \(1\), which is non-standard.
-Furthermore, we use ``\(01\)'' to denote the fact that the states are \(0\) and \(1\) rather than the usual \(+1\) and \(-1\).
-In the language of statistical mechanics, we refer to \(\eta\) as an inverse-temperature, $\energy$ as the Hamiltonian, and \(Z_{\ising}\) as a partition function.
+Note that we use the term ``conditional'' because \(k\) of the vertices are known to be in state \(1\).
+Furthermore, we use ``\(01\)'' to denote the fact that the states are \(0\) and \(1\).
 We use the superscript \(u\) to emphasize the fact that the infection is uncensored.

-As we will see, infections generated by the conditional \(01\)-Ising model share properties with the stochastic spreading model.
+As we shall see, infections generated by the conditional \(01\)-Ising model share properties with the stochastic spreading model.
 However, note that unlike the stochastic spreading model, the conditional Ising model does not correspond to a simple procedure for generating successive infection events as a disease propagates over $\graphset$.
-We discuss this model because it helps highlight the properties of the random infection distribution that are necessary for our permutation test to succeed.
+We discuss this model because it helps highlight the properties of the random infection distribution that allow our permutation test to succeed.